 The minute we stepped out of the Subway in Manhattan I couldn’t help but think ‘We are in New York City!’
-The traffic New York is crazy much like Asia but with order (somewhat).
+The traffic in New York is crazy much like Asia but with somewhat of an order.
 It is like an orchestra of car horns and a maze of cars.
 Cars are bold and will cut you off while you walking on the pedestrian crossing even when it is signalling for pedestrians to go.
 The pedestrian crossing is a white light when you can cross and red light when you shouldn’t cross.
 The car drivers use the horns a lot.

 Finding your way around New York is easy.
 Avenues run North-South; starting with 1st Avenue on the East Side, and going westward to 12th Avenue.
 Streets run East-West, starting with 1st Street in Greenwich Village, and increase in value up to 220th Street at the north tip of Manhattan.
 It is a very busy place so the trick with getting around is not so much in direction (while that is important) but spacial awareness!
 The New Yorkers we met tend to be quite helpful but not so much the sales staff.
 So I’m sure if you got lost you could ask a friendly New Yorker or Google!